uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/Installation/Installation_Guide.md

 ## <a id="rasp-pi"> Raspberry Pi Configuration ⚙️</a>

 Unfortunately with default configurations, it isn't possible to install packages using pip, a package installer for Python.

 To bypass, it's necessary to download a virtual environment on your Raspberry Pi.
+Then, installing and running PythonOSC on it will be authorised.

 1) Install Python virtual environment